 You can access talking therapies for free on the NHS.

-A GP can refer you, or you can refer yourself directly to an NHS psychological therapies service (IAPT) without a referral from a GP, or a GP can refer you.
+You can refer yourself directly to an NHS talking therapies service without a referral from a GP, or a GP can refer you.

 There are also simple steps you can take to look after your mental health.